slaeryan/slaeryan.github.io/posts/falcon_zero.md

 While there are many excellent existing projects, this is not designed to be a replacement for them.

 This is designed to be unique in its own way and there are quite a few of those features that separate it from the rest.
 So let's discuss them one by one.
-### Separation of the final-stage payload from the implant
+### Separation of the final-stage payload from the Loader
 As the real attackers often do, we need to separate the payload into 2 stages:

 1. Stage-1 payload - A stealthy, lightweight Loader - downloads and injects the Beacon shellcode into a benign host process.